-As an Alaska Native Corporation, Ahtna is involved with many facets of government contracting, especially within the Small Business Administration 8(a) Business Development Program.
+As an Alaska Native Corporation, Ahtna is involved with many facets of government contracting, especially under the Small Business Administration 8(a) Business Development Program.
 Many of our companies are either still active in the 8(a) program or have successfully graduated out of it.

 Small Business Administration 8(a) Business Development Program